Acosix/alfresco-simple-content-stores/README.md

 - "Selector Property" content store which routes content to different backing content stores based on the value of a specific single-valued text property (similar to Enterprise store selector aspect store but configurable for any property)
 - deduplicating content store which uses hash / message digest mechanism to construct content URLs and ensure that stored content is unique (no two files in storage a binary identical)
 - "better" file content store allowing use of custom store protocols to better differentiate content via URLs and support better orphan handling in routing stores
+- site-aware, multi-directory file content store - an extension of the "better" file content store - allowing different directories to be used to separately store site content without complex selector / routing setups based on either site name or site preset
 - compressing content store supporting transparent (de)compressing

 The following store types are planned at this time: